commercialhaskell/stack/doc/yaml_configuration.md

 '
 ```

-This messages is displayed every time the config is loaded by stack and serves
-as a reminder for the user to review the configuration and make any changes if
-needed.
-The user can delete this message if the generated configuration is
-acceptable.

 ### custom-preprocessor-extensions

+Default: `[]`

-In order for stack to be aware of any custom preprocessors you are using, add their extensions here
+In order for Stack to be aware of any custom preprocessors you are using, add
+their extensions here

 ```yaml
 custom-preprocessor-extensions: